chevalmuscle/squiggle/README.md

 Goal: A game where you and your friends submit words and then have to guess them by drawing them one by one.

-Built with the help of p5.js, socket.io, nodejs.
+Built with the help of p5.js, socket.io and nodejs.

 ## Definition of Squiggle